Open-MBEE/flexo-mms-deployment/docker-compose/README.md

 You can now use the token returned as a bearer token for all subsequent mms5-layer1 api calls to http://localhost:8080, for api documentation, see https://www.openmbee.org/mms5-layer1-openapi/

+An example Postman collection is available in this directory that demonstrates basic api usage.
+Download the Postman app from https://www.postman.com/ and import the collection file to use.

 ## Shutdown
 `Ctrl-C` from the terminal and run `docker-compose down` once all containers are shut down.